7 ESL Card Games You’ve Gotta Have Up Your Sleeve

 This is a particular danger when playing Spoons.
-When students catch on to how it’s played, the noise level will increase dramatically.
+The noise level will increase dramatically when students catch on to how it’s played.

-For adult students who are more mature, you can mention the need for quiet before playing.
+You can mention the need for quiet before playing for more mature adult students.
 They should cooperate.

 Game materials are destroyed by students